FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/RUN_VALIDATOR.md

 human: fuelsequencer
 ```

 Adding the `0x` prefix to the address in the first line gives you your Ethereum-compatible address, used to deposit into and interact with your Sequencer address from Ethereum.
 In this case, it's `0xFF8162F37072354EB1E222084DA0D4221E93550F`.
+To fund your Ethereum-compatible address with Fuel tokens from Ethereum you can use the [DepositFor](https://etherscan.io/address/0xca0c6B264f0F9958Ec186eb2EAa208966187D866#writeProxyContract#F5) function with `recipient` set to your Ethereum-compatible address, in this example `0xFF8162F37072354EB1E222084DA0D4221E93550F`.

 > **WARNING**: always test transfer small amounts first if you are going to bridge FUEL tokens to this Ethereum-compatible address.